Why Does Healthcare Email Marketing Still Work? (Tips To Do It Best)

 Lastly, it's important to always follow HIPAA guidelines when sending any type of email that contains Protected Health Information (PHI).

 There are a few key things to keep in mind when sending PHI via email, such as ensuring that the email is sent through a secure server and that it is encrypted.
 You should also avoid sending PHI to any email addresses that are not secure.
-By following these best practices, you can create an email campaign that is both effective and compliant.
+By following these best practices, you can create an email campaign that is HIPAA compliant and effective.

 When it comes to healthcare email marketing, follow best practices to create a campaign that is both effective and compliant.
 Key things to keep in mind include using a responsive design, personalizing your content, creating a compelling subject line, thinking like a patient, and including a CTA.
 Additionally, make sure that you're always following HIPAA guidelines when sending any emails that contain PHI.
 Following these best practices helps you create an email campaign that is sure to engage and convert your audience.